appuchias/appuchias.github.io/content/posts/2024-03-31_QuickEMU_for_classes.md

 This post covers my setup, using VSCode (for in-class simultaneous editing), the fish shell and Arch Linux.
 If you're running any other setup, you'll need to adapt some aspects to how you do things.

+> 2024-05-11: I'm now using zsh instead of fish, but the function I created for fish can be easily adapted to zsh.
+I added the zsh equivalent after the fish function.

 ## What is QuickEMU